top of page

 Emotional and Intellectual Development

-Undertaking activities with the vibrant picture book “Brown Bear Brown Bear, What Do You See" for short, concentrated periods supports your toddler and encourages eventual school readiness by
+Engaging in activities using the vibrant picture book Brown Bear, Brown Bear, What Do You See? for short periods supports your toddler.
+It encourages school readiness by:

-• Encouraging simple choices for cognitive perception
+• Encouraging simple choices to enhance cognitive perception.

-Teaching Sign Language allows pre verbal communication
+Teaching Sign Language allows pre-verbal communication

 Cognitive Development & Learning Sign Language